TianyangZhan/AutoMusicGeneration/README.md

 ## Train the Network:

-Training data: manually select midi files from the dataset and put in *./midi_songs* folder
+Training data: manually select midi files from the dataset and put in *./midi_songs*

     python train.py

 ## Generate Music:

-output file save to *./output* folder
+output file save to *./output*

     python generate.py